iambrainstorming/opinionated_observer/src/observation/justice-katju-on-economics-politics-media.md

 ## Are coalition governments inherently unstable?

-It depends on the voting methodology and the rules governing the appointment of ministers and bureaucrat.
+It depends on the voting methodology and the rules governing the appointment of ministers and bureaucrats.
 Instability is not an inherent property of coalition governments.

 [Do look at the critics of PR](https://iambrainstorming.github.io/chapters/do-we-need-a-supreme-leader-how-can-we-share-power-between-parties.html#critiques-of-proportional-representation)